Welcome back! This lesson begins a new chapter in our journey together, as we begin work on the machine project.

 @illinois.edu email address there are usually some freebies thrown in…

-Once you have your GitHub account, you can use this GitHub Classroom link to access the MP starter code.
+Once you have your GitHub account and have linked it to Android Studio using your access token, you can use this GitHub Classroom link to access the Kotlin starter code.
 That may take a minute to set up, so please be patient.
-Once your repository is ready, we'll move on to the next step.

-So now we have Android Studio, and our own copy of the machine project.
-The next step is to import that repository into Android Studio!
-The screencast above walks you through that process and what you should expect from your initial copy of the MP.
+Now we have Android Studio installed and our own copy of the machine project.
+The next step is to import the starter code into Android Studio!
+You’ll need Android Studio configured to access your GitHub account, as shown in the previous screencast.
+The screencast above walks you through the whole process.

 To identify yourself you’ll need to add a unique ID to your project.
 Your ID should be shown below, and the screencast above shows you how to use it.

-On lessons where we focus on the machine project we will not assign a homework problem!
-However, the lesson will usually focus on helping you complete a particular part of the MP test suite, and so we encourage you to spend time on that in lieu of a homework problem.
+On lessons where we focus on the machine project we will not assign a separate homework problem!
+However, the lesson will usually focus on helping you with a particular part of the MP test suite, and you should finish the lesson by completing that task.